ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ---

 Modal dialogs display new content to the user without taking them to a different view.
-Users need to interact with the modal dialog before continuing further tasks.
+Users need to interact with the modal dialog before continuing with further tasks.

 ## Use cases